mtov/engsoftmoderna/en/chapter1.md

 ### Software Economics

 \index{Software Economics}
-Numerous economic factors are entwined with software development.
+Numerous economic factors are interlaced with software development.
 For instance, software startups must select their monetization model — perhaps a subscription-based or advertisement-supported model.
 Mobile app developers must decide how much to charge for their apps, a decision that requires understanding their competitors' pricing among other variables.
-With such intricate economic considerations, it's no surprise that large software companies now hire economists to evaluate these factors related to their products.
+With such complex and relevant economic considerations, it's no surprise that large software companies nowadays hire economists to evaluate these factors related to their products.

 For a practical example, economists frequently discuss the opportunity costs of a decision.
 These costs represent the